kshashov/method-scopes/Article.md

 It is also important to note that we are using `ThreadLocal`, so our scopes **will not work correctly** if annotated methods spawn new threads.

 We're almost there.
-The only thing we need to do is to create `BeanPostProcessor`:
+The only thing we need to do is to create `BeanPostProcessor`.
+Here we make sure that the current bean contains annotated methods and create a proxy for it:

 ```java
 public class MethodScopesBeanPostProcessor2 implements BeanPostProcessor {
     ...